robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/deliveries/UML/Sequence Diagram/Eriantys Protocol Documentation.md

 <img src="resources/3-ActionPhase1.png" width="450"/>

-1. Server sends a message notifying the client that a phase (_actionPhase_) is about to start;
-2. server asks the client to do one of the following actions:
+1. server asks the client to do one of the following actions:
    1. select a student from the entrance and, after the reply, the place (**archipelago**/**dining room**) where they want to put it;
    2. select a character from the available ones to use their special effect.
 This action may only be chosen once in the whole turn.
-3. The operation 2 is repeated until three students from the entrance are moved.
+2. The operation 2 is repeated until all the actions are executed or the "Go to next phase" action is selected (the player need to move all 3 students and not select a character to make it appear).